Sean Connery as James Bond, sophisticated British government agent

 Connery also plays with the straight hip pockets on his jacket, sometimes tucking in the flaps and sometimes leaving them out.
 The businesslike image of the suit is completed with a white linen handkerchief, neatly folded into the jacket’s welted breast pocket.

-While “the man in the gray flannel suit” carries a connotation of the boring, conformist businessman, Bond keeps his look fresh with a blue Turnbull & Asser shirt and tie that would become standard for 007’s suits in the early ’60s.
-His sky blue cotton poplin shirt has a front placket and the distinctive 2-button turnback – or “cocktail” – cuffs that were originally developed by Frank Foster.
+While “the man in the gray flannel suit” carries a connotation of the boring, conformist businessman, Bond keeps his look fresh with a blue Turnbull & Asser shirt and tie that would become standard with 007’s suits in the early ’60s.
+His sky blue cotton poplin shirt has a front placket and distinctive two-button turnback—or “cocktail”—cuffs, making their first appearance in the series here.

 Bond’s navy grenadine tie is the widest one we see in the decade, measuring three inches across.
 He ties it with a Windsor knot, a knot eschewed by Fleming’s Bond but appropriate in this case to cover the wide spread of the shirt’s cutaway collar.
 We won’t see another Windsor knot on Connery until Diamonds are Forever.